ACE Scholars Services

 Department of Athletics Intercollegiate Teams

 The Cal State San Marcos Department of Athletics has achieved steady growth since its inception in the late 1990’s.
 In 1998-99, the department started with the men’s and women’s golf, cross country, and track & field teams, which became perennial contenders in the National Association of Intercollegiate Athletics (NAIA).
 In 2006, CSUSM added baseball, softball, and men’s and women’s soccer, all of which have developed into highly successful programs.
 In 2011, the University added women’s volleyball and men’s and women’s basketball.
 In 2014-15, CSUSM Athletics was accepted into candidacy by NCAA Division II and now competes in the California Collegiate Athletic Association (CCAA) conference.
 The department completed the three-year transition process and was accepted as a full NCAA Division II member in 2017-18.
-The Department now has 13 intercollegiate teams and houses the university’s spirit programs that include a Cheer team, Dance team, and the university’s mascot, CRASH the Cougar.
+In 2019, CSUSM Women’s Golf finished runner-up at the NCAA DII Championship, while individually Jaime Jacob brought home CSUSM’s first-ever NCAA DII National Championship.
+The Department now has 14 intercollegiate teams and houses the university’s spirit programs that include a Cheer team, Dance team, and the university’s mascot, CRASH the Cougar.

-For more information regarding the Department of Athletics visit csusmcougars.com
+For more information regarding the Department of Athletics, visit csusmcougars.com, or follow them on social media @CSUSMCougars.

-A full range of ATM services are available to the campus community via the ATM machines located in Kellogg Library, University Village Apartments (UVA), and the University Student Union.
-The ATMs offer 24-hour access to cash withdrawals, and are a member of the STAR and PLUS system ATM networks.
+ATM services are available to the campus community via the ATM machine located in the University Student Union.
+The ATM offers access to cash withdrawals, and is a member of the STAR and PLUS system ATM networks.
+CSUSM Corp contracts with Wells Fargo.

 (760) 750 - 4764 – Sodexo, University Dining Services (Main Office)

-University Dining Services (https://csusm.sodexomyway.com/) is operated by Sodexo through an agreement with the CSUSM Corporation, and is located in the University Student Union (USU) offering the following dining options:
+University Dining Services (https://csusm.sodexomyway.com/) is operated by Sodexo through a partnership with the CSUSM Corporation, and is located in the University Student Union (USU) offering the following dining options:

 (760) 510 - 3824 – Panda Express